Meet Scarlett

 Whilst Scarlett isn’t yet quite sure of what she wants to be when she grows up, she’s evidently ready to make the most of whatever her future holds.

-And one thing is for certain; regardless of whether she decides to become a master craftswoman, or the next Rachel de Thame, there will always be a very warm welcome awaiting Scarlett and her family in Horatio’s Garden London & South East.
+And one thing is for certain; whether she decides to become a master craftswoman, or the next Rachel de Thame, there will always be a very warm welcome waiting for Scarlett and her family in Horatio’s Garden London & South East.